Working while pregnant can be a challenge. Learn practical tips to keep up at work, be productive and feel less overwhelmed even when you’re pregnant.

 How to keep up with working while pregnant

 With so many distractions these days, staying focused is getting harder than ever.
-Social media, email, coworkers dropping by… even the regular worker struggles with concentration.
+Social media, email, coworkers dropping by… even a non-pregnant employee struggles with concentration.
 Add to that a pregnancy that takes your attention away, and it can be hard to keep up at work.

 What are a few ways you can bring focus into your work, even if you’re pregnant?